TonyZhangND/GoOvid/chatroom/README.md

 I will follow the exact specifications in chatroom.pdf.
 The program should be able to run using master.py

+Server id's always range from 0 - gridSize

+### Port allocation

+- Port numbers 1024 - 2999 are reserved for master - server
+- Each server listens for connections on 3000 + physID
+- Each server dials for connections on the range 3000 - 3000 + gridSize

 ## Requirements

 - Server can be compiled with the latest version of Go